 The event has always been on the first Saturday of October.
 So the 2020 “night” takes place on October 2nd, but this had yet to be confirmed at the time of writing.
 Times are usually from 6pm to 1am the following day.
-I await confirmation, though.

 The ORF kindly posts an English-language site which has all the details when available (also in English for Vienna), including full listings of participating museums and related activities.
 There’s also a free booklet you can download from the site (or get with your ticket) to help plan your evening.